ZhenyingZhu/StudyNotes/SystemDesign.md

 Requirements

 - server vs. client side: client side is unreliable.
-Can also be a middleware.
+Can also be a middleware: API Gateway.
 - based on IP/userId
 - standalone service vs. baked in the app
 - inform throttled client? return 429

+Algorithms

+- token bucket: bucket size, refill rate/sec.
+Different bucket for different API

 ## System Design Interview The Big Archive